 MCES maintains outstanding environmental record

-The Council's wastewater treatment plants continue to perform at a high level, achieving near-perfect compliance with federal and state clean water discharge permits.
-Two plants—Hastings and St. Croix Valley—are among the top 10 plants in the country for consecutive years of full compliance with their permits (25 and 24 years, respectively).
+The Council's wastewater treatment plants continue to perform at a high level, achieving outstanding compliance with federal and state clean water discharge permits.
+Two plants—Hastings and St. Croix Valley—are among the top eight plants in the country for consecutive years of full compliance with their permits (27 and 26 years, respectively).

 Service is responsive

 MCES works with and for citizens in a number of ways, including partnering on environmental improvement efforts and addressing process-related and industrial odor-control issues.
 Staff also reach out to the public with educational programs, public meetings, forums, surveys, and newsletters.